thomasdeppisch/eMagLS/README.md

 ## Changelog
 ### 2022-05-18
+- Update `binauralDecode.m` to warn when rendering discards imaginary signal parts (may occur for complex SH basis functions)
 - Update `testEMagLs.m` to use a different SH basis implementation more easily
 - Update `getRadialFilter.m` and `getSMAIRMatrix.m` to use `sphModalCoeffs()` from Array-Response-Simulator</br>
 (therefore also remove own implementations of spherical hankel and bessel functions)</br>